Design Criteria for SGD Preconditioners: Local Conditioning, Noise Floors, and Basin Stability: Numerical results

 under two regimes: (i) diffusion‐dominated ($\nu=1.0,\beta=0$) and (ii) convection‐dominated ($\nu=0.1,\beta=1.0$).
 The Green’s function satisfies $\mathcal L G(x,y)=\delta(x-y)$, where we approximate the delta distribution by a narrow Gaussian with width $\sigma=0.01$.
 Training uses: (a) $1{,}000$ uniformly sampled $(x,y)$ pairs for PDE residuals, (b) $500$ near-diagonal samples ($|x-y|$ small) to capture the near-singularity, and (c) $200$ boundary samples.
 This produces a highly multiscale and stiffness–dominated optimization problem, ideal for testing curvature-aware preconditioners.

 \paragraph{Baselines and protocol.} Across all SciML tasks, we compare vanilla SGD, momentum, Adam, L–BFGS, and curvature-aware preconditioners (CG–Hessian and CG–GGN/Fisher).
 Matrix–free CG with a fixed iteration budget is used to apply Hessian or Gauss–Newton/Fisher updates.
-Following standard SciML practice, we adopt a two–phase schedule: Phase~I uses Adam to reach a comparable basin; Phase~II switches to the target optimizer to isolate late–stage behavior.
+Following standard SciML practice, we adopt a two-phase schedule: Phase~I uses Adam to reach a comparable local basin; Phase~II switches to the target optimizer to isolate late-stage behavior.
+Because our nonconvex theory is local, the basin reached at the end of Phase~I can influence the local constants \((\hat L,\hat\mu_{\mathrm{PL}},K)\) encountered in Phase~II and hence may affect which optimizer performs best after the switch.
+We therefore use the same Adam warm start, switch point, architecture, and seed protocol across all methods to control for basin selection and interpret the Phase~II results as comparisons conditional on entering a comparable basin rather than fully basin-agnostic rankings.
+For all loss-versus-epoch and loss-versus-time plots, we report the \emph{relative training loss}, i.e., the task-specific training objective normalized so that the first plotted epoch has value \(1.0\).
+Thus values below \(1\) indicate reduction relative to the initial training loss.
 We report loss vs.\ epochs and wall–clock time, with all architectural and implementation details in Appendix~\ref{appendix:experiments}.
 All implementations use \textsc{JAX}~\citep{jax}; code and data are available in the supplemental material.